redhat-developer-demos/nuxt.js-openshift-example/README.md

 7. Choose a Resource Type field, please choose either Deployment or Serverless Deployment (default option) depending on your preference.

-8. Select Target Port under Advanced options to define the port **3000** that will receive the container's traffic.
+8. Select **Target Port** under Advanced options to define the port 3000 that will receive the container's traffic.

-9. Click on Create.
+9. Click on **Create**.

 10. You will now be directed to the Topology view, and the application will commence deployment.
 Please allow some time for the build & deployment process to complete.
 While it is in progress, you will have the opportunity to monitor the logs.